 Dear Experts,

-If I want to leave the organization after 1 (one) month of submitting resignation and having 60 (sixty) days of leave balance in my hand to compensate the uncovered notice period of 2 (two) months, would company pay me 2 (two) months' salary during final settlement?
+If I want to leave the organization after 1 (one) month of submitting resignation and having 60 (sixty) days of leave balance in my hand to compensate for the uncovered notice period of 2 (two) months, would the company pay me 2 (two) months' salary during final settlement?

 Your expert comments would help me a lot to tackle the situation.